Wing IV

 1958 CE b.
 1899 CE · 59 years

-Replaced The studio behind King Kong and Citizen Kane, dismantled after Howard Hughes bought it and ran it into the ground.
+Replaced The studio behind King Kong, Citizen Kane, and the Fred Astaire–Ginger Rogers musicals, dismantled after Howard Hughes bought it and ran it into the ground.

 1959 CE b.
 1928 CE · 31 years

-Replaced A wagon-maker that became a carmaker for a century, then couldn't outrun Detroit's Big Three.
+Replaced A South Bend wagon-maker that became a carmaker for a century, then — even after merging with Packard — couldn't outrun Detroit's Big Three.

 1967 CE b.
 1852 CE · 115 years

-Replaced It built the luxury sleeping car and a company town to match, then the automobile and the jet emptied its berths.
+Replaced It built the luxury sleeping car and a company town whose 1894 Pullman Strike reshaped US labor law, then the automobile and the jet emptied its berths.

 1968 CE b.
 1867 CE · 101 years